FlotterCodername/superelixier-updater/README.md

 - [List of Pre-configured Apps](Available%20Apps.md)
 - No unnecessary downloads: Checks the installed app for update and only downloads releases if there is a new one.
 Let's not waste bandwidth.
+- Running detection: Downloaded updates will be applied next run if the folder was in use this run.
 - Extensible: Add more apps via configuration files.
     - Release files detected via regular expression.
     - Can specify files that should be deleted from release (for files you do not need)